With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 (Source: Terrorism Research Institute)

 When attacks occurred in Paris during November 2015, ISIS became increasingly concerned about highly privileged information getting into the wrong hands.
-In fact, several of their websites available on the surface web were already being shut down through the ‘OpParis’ campaign, launched by a mysterious and anonymous hacker collective.
+In fact, a mysterious and anonymous hacker collective shut down several of their websites available on the surface web through the ‘OpParis’ campaign.

 Terrorism statistics on the dark web show that there were various sites set up by ISIS on the dark web to help them spread news and propaganda while also safeguarding their content from hacktivists.
-As part of this effort, explanations and links were posted on an ISIS forum by their own media outlet ‘Al-Hayat Media Center’ on how to access the sites.
+As part of this effort, their own media outlet ‘Al-Hayat Media Center’ posted explanations and links on how to access the sites on an ISIS forum.

 In tandem with this, ISIS also adopted Telegram, an encrypted platform enabling the sending of messages on various mobile devices.
-The platform was so confident in its security that it actually offered a $300,000 reward to any person able to break its encryption.
+The people behind the platform were so confident in its security that they actually offered a $300,000 reward to any person able to break its encryption.
 Messages sent here could contain links to ‘.onion’ sites linked to the dark web.

 2. Edward Snowden revealing secrets about mass surveillance programs by the NSA.

-Edward Snowden, a 31-year-old US citizen and former intelligence community officer is best known as a whistleblower.
+Edward Snowden is a former intelligence community officer, best known as a whistleblower.
 He revealed a number of highly classified NDA documents along with information about a secret mass surveillance program after leaving his Infrastructure Analyst job back in May 2013.

-Using the dark web, he leaked large amounts of information that could be accessed using passwords or codes.
-The information was gathered from direct contact with various journalists and couldn’t be searched for using search engines.
+Snowden leaked large amounts of information that others could access using passwords or codes via the dark web.
+He gathered the information from direct contact with various journalists and it couldn’t be searched for using search engines.
 It had all kinds of details of NSA’s mass surveillance programs, which the public wasn’t aware of.
 It also happened to be outside the limits of the US constitution.
 One of the biggest information leaks, according to dark web crime statistics.

-Snowden was charged on a number of accounts, including theft of government property and espionage, each carrying a ten-year sentence.
+Snowden's charges consisted of theft of government property and espionage, each carrying a ten-year sentence.
 He is now taking residency in Russia, where he can remain for three years.
-However, US citizens are now trying to get him extradited.

 To this day, journalists are still releasing documents from Snowden, revealing the many hidden surveillance systems used by the government.